dlepex/typeinst/README.md

 ## __Implementation notes__

 - AST rewriting is not used.
 "Rewriting" happens simultaneously with printing AST to file.
 For that purpose, the standard "go/printer" package was slightly modified: "RenameFunc" was added to Config, it has 1 call site.
-- Typeisnt has been used to generate its own piece: see "gentypes.go" file.
+- Typeinst has been used to generate its own piece: see "gentypes.go" file.

 ## todo